Close

 A hacked website can damage your reputation and your brand.
 Your business will be at risk, and you’ll have to respond quickly.

-Fix your compromised website fast.
-Take the hacked site offline and restore from a clean backup.
+Fix your hacked website fast.
+Take the site offline and identify the source of the hack.
+Restore from a clean backup.
 Change your passwords.
 Audit your site users and their permissions.
 Limit and secure your logins.
 Scan your site for malware, and update your software and plugins.
-Detect and mitigate future attacks by setting up site monitoring.
-Ensure you have a working backup solution.

 Your website was hacked… Here’s how to fix it

-Chris C
+Chris N

-Talented web developer & software developer seeking to advance your business.
-More than ten years of experience in web development, databases, network administration, cybersecurity and project planning.
+Talented web developer & software engineer seeking to advance your business.
+More than ten years of experience in web development, programming, databases, networks and servers.
+Skilled in cybersecurity and project planning.
 Hire me to optimize your websites, secure your data and upgrade your business processes.

 Save This